Taiwan Strait

-The Taiwan Strait is a 180 km strait separating the island of Taiwan and the Asian continent.
-The strait is part of the South China Sea and connects to the East China Sea to the north.
-The narrowest part is 130 km wide.
+The Taiwan Strait is a 180 km strait separating the island of Taiwan and mainland Asia.
+The strait connects the South China Sea to the south, and the East China Sea to the north.
+The narrowest part is 126 km wide.

 Names

-Former names of the Taiwan Strait include the Formosa Strait or Strait of Formosa, from a dated name for Taiwan; the Strait of Fokien or Fujian, from the Chinese province forming the strait's western shore; and the Black Ditch, a calque of the strait's name in Hokkien and Hakka.
+Former names of the Taiwan Strait include the Formosa Strait or Strait of Formosa, from a dated name for Taiwan; the Strait of Fuchien, Fukien or Fokien, from the Chinese province forming the strait's western shore; and the Black Ditch, a calque of the strait's name in Hokkien and Hakka.